timetraveller-123/tp/docs/team/joeng03.md

 ### Project: Pharmhub

+PharmHub - PharmHub is an order and patient tracking application for small remote pharmacist to implement an all-in-one application to improve precision and efficiency.
-PharmHub is a desktop application for pharmacists to track orders.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+The user interacts with it gusing a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.